Bills–Dolphins rivalry: 2010–2019

-2020–present: Signs of a renewed rivalry
+2020–present: Allen vs. Tagovailoa

-The Dolphins began the 2020s by hiring former Bills head coach Chan Gailey as offensive coordinator, a position he previously held with Miami from 2000–2001.
+The Dolphins began the 2020s by hiring former Bills head coach Chan Gailey as offensive coordinator, a position he previously held with Miami from 2000 to 2001.
 The hiring also reunited Gailey with Ryan Fitzpatrick, who was the Bills' starting quarterback during Gailey's tenure with Buffalo.
 The first meeting between the two teams in the 2020s resulted in a 31–28 Bills victory in Miami on September 20, 2020, with Allen out-dueling Fitzpatrick with a career-high 417 passing yards and four touchdowns.
 Buffalo claimed the division crown later in the season.
 The Dolphins ultimately failed to clinch a playoff berth, losing 56–26 to the Bills in the regular season finale, and were eliminated when the Baltimore Ravens, Cleveland Browns, and Indianapolis Colts all won that week.
 With both teams in postseason contention, after a long period during which they rarely reached the playoffs, the Democrat and Chronicles Sal Maiorana wrote that the rivalry had the potential to regain intensity.

 In Week 2 of the 2021 season, the Bills won 35–0 in Miami behind a strong rushing attack and defensive performance as Allen surpassed 10,000 career passing yards in the game.
 The Dolphins surrendered 6 sacks to the Bills defense, also losing quarterback Tua Tagovailoa to a rib injury in the first quarter.
 The 35–0 win was the largest margin of victory by Buffalo in the series.
 With a 26–11 Bills home win on October 31, 2021, Buffalo achieved a team-record seventh straight victory in the series.